National Constitution Center

 The first ten amendments guaranteeing numerous personal freedoms — The Bill of Rights — were not ratified until 1791.

-While the Center hosts amazing evergreen presentations, take a look at the Events Calendar for the latest premiere or traveling exhibit.
+While the National Constitution Center hosts amazing evergreen presentations, take a look at the Events Calendar for the latest premiere or traveling exhibition.

-The Center frequently hosts special events with a focus on children that include informative and engaging hands-on activities.
-For specific information, check out the Center’s website.
+The National Constitution Center frequently hosts special, family-friendly events that emphasize hands-on activities.
+For specific information, click here.

 Philadelphia, PA 19106